Spåkenes coastal fort

 Spåkenes coastal fort is a ruined coastal fortress built by German forces during World War II in Northern Norway.

-Spåkenes lies on the Spåkenes peninsula, which extends to the middle of the fjord Lyngen.
+Spåkenes lies on the Spåkenes peninsula, which extends to the middle of the Lyngen fjord.
 It is on the hill Storbakken, the highest point of Spåkenes.
-Spåkenes is located on the border of Gáivuotna–Kåfjord and Nordreisa in Troms county.
+Spåkenes is located on the border of Gáivuotna Municipality (Kåfjord) and Nordreisa Municipality in Troms county.
 The nearest village is Djupvik.

 Spåkenes is open to visitors and has two marked paths that present the history of the fort via drawings and fictional accounts based on real-life situations.

 Background

 When World War II broke out, the German navy wanted to establish naval bases in Europe to give protection to its fleet.
 Western Norway, with its numerous fjords and a coastline that is thousands of kilometres long, offered a strategically ideal location.
 By invading Norway, Germany could ensure an uninterrupted supply of iron ore from Sweden for its military industry.
 However, at this point, Adolf Hitler gave priority to Germany's military campaign in Western Europe.

 The situation changed when the Soviet Union launched its offensive against Finland on 30 November 1939.
 From information contained in British navy messages that German forces decrypted, Germany became aware that Allied forces were preparing an operation in Norway under the guise of assistance to Finland.
 Also, the leader of the Norwegian fascist party, Vidkun Quisling, claimed that the Norwegian government was engaged in clandestine talks aimed at allowing the British forces access to army bases in Norway.

 Hitler made his final decision after the Altmark Incident, in which the British Royal Navy boarded a German tanker in Norwegian waters to release Allied merchant sailors held as prisoners.
 The incident convinced Hitler that Norway would fail to remain neutral.

 As a result, Germany launched its Operation Weserübung, which meant invasion of Norway on 9 April 1940 at 4:15am.

 The occupation of Norway allowed Germany to ensure the protection of its supply of iron ore from Sweden and to gain numerous naval bases.
 These proved pivotal when Allied troops sought to provide transport-related military assistance for the Red Army during Operation Barbarossa, Germany's attack on the Soviet Union.